Top 5 Places to Visit on Dartmoor

 The popular story goes that when Brentor Church was being built, the devil tried to stop the builders progress by moving the church everyday to the top of the hill, determined to finish it the townsfolk and builders continued to build it at the top of the hill anyway.
 There are many tales and fables told across the Dartmoor National park which make it even more the interesting place to visit.

 2: Visit an ancient wood at Wistmans wood, explore Bellever Forest, Postbridge and walk over and ancient 12th century Clapper Bridge

-In the heart of the Dartmoor national park, if you want to experience everything Dartmoor has to offer in a single place, you must visit Postbridge.
-This tiny and friendly village offers unfettered access to the scenery of Dartmoors beautiful moorlands, and it is perfectly positioned right in the middle of the park.
+In the heart of the Dartmoor national park, if you want to experience everything the park has to offer in a single place, you must visit Postbridge.
+This tiny and friendly quaint village offers unfettered access to the stunning scenery of Dartmoor's beautiful moorlands, and it is perfectly positioned right in the middle of the park.
 Because of its remote nature, the village itself feels like time has forgotten it.

 Once you are Postbridge there are so many opportunities and places to explore head to Merrivale to visit Great Staple Tor, Roos Tor or Cox tor as mentioned earlier or head to Prince's hall or Two bridges hotel, an 18th century Hotel.

 Princes Hall (https://www.princehall.co.uk/) and Two Bridges (https://www.twobridges.co.uk/) as well as the post office at Postbridge all offer amazing cream tea's and meals.
 Why not try a Dartmoor ale which are made up the road in Princetown about 2 miles away, beat that for local, and whilst your at Two Bridges you can head across the road and follow the path to the out of this world Wistmans Ancient wood.